 - “Linda, I know how much you enjoy designing, but have you thought about helping the team test by beating up on the implementation of your designs?
 That way, it’ll give us time to shore up any problems before we go live.”

 - “Can we stop talking about how we should just focus on the stuff we’re good at?
 Look at all the confusion last sprint.
 Am I the only one who thinks hand offs are expensive?
-Do we know how could we quantify that cost?”
+How could we quantify that cost?”

 - “You’re looking for something to do today?
 Are you interested in pairing with Jack?
 It sounds like he was looking for a second set of eyes.”